brightzonedev/react-plasma-table/README.md

 ### React plasma table

-- ✅ Simple and intuitive API
+- ✅ Super simple and intuitive API
 - ✅ Semantically opinionated rendered tables vs modern customizeable tables (Not available yet) - the choice is yours
 - ✅ Perfect for small and large projects
+- ✅ Written in Typescript
 - ✅ Sortable out of the box
 - ✅ Searchable (✨ New! ✨)
 - ✅ Now with pagination (✨ New! ✨)